Overhead Expense (18OE)

 This rider provides coverage for a specified period of years from the policy date.
 When a qualifying total disability occurs, reimbursement benefits are only payable during the remaining portion of the term that has not elapsed when the disability begins.

-What can the Business Loan Protection Term Rider be used for?: -Business start-up or practice purchase loans
+What can the Business Loan Protection Term Rider be used for?:

 -Capital improvement or expansion loans